jnear/cs202-compiler-construction/index.md

 ## Exams

 There will be two exams: a midterm and a final.
-You will be allowed one page of notes for each exam.
+You will be allowed unlimited pages of notes for each exam.
 See the schedule below for the dates.

 ## Final Projects